thecmdrunner/talenthunt.dev/plan.md

 Pages:

 /disover: ideally with a search bar and a showcase of top candidates/projects.
 Then once the user searches, they are redirected to /discover/search?q=...

+Once a user uploads their resume, we ask 3-4 questions to assess resume credibility.
+These questions will be based on the resume shared  -  in depth ones and user is supposed to respond to these in a video format.

+Once this is cleared, only then a candidate is approved and onboarded.
+Highlight your top projects for recruiters to look at the very first glance.

+Featured Section will have top candidates in any particular flied.
+We determine this in 2 ways-
+Scoring the candidates based on the absolute score that we determine when they are onboarded (skill * number of years relevant )
+Number of people outreached to them

+Based on the shortlisted candidates, you can select candidates and reach out to them personally.
+Fill in the email with subject, mail id, personalized content and it opes the recruiter’s email to send out email directly.